it985/my-stars/README.md

 *   [python-telegram-bot/python-telegram-bot](https://github.com/python-telegram-bot/python-telegram-bot) - We have made you a wrapper you can't refuse

-*   [ccxt/ccxt](https://github.com/ccxt/ccxt) - A JavaScript / Python / PHP cryptocurrency trading API with support for more than 100 bitcoin/altcoin exchanges
+*   [ccxt/ccxt](https://github.com/ccxt/ccxt) - A JavaScript / TypeScript / Python / C# / PHP cryptocurrency trading API with support for more than 100 bitcoin/altcoin exchanges

 *   [gawel/pyquery](https://github.com/gawel/pyquery) - A jquery-like library for python